Keep personal files out of your project .gitignore

 If your machine creates it, ignore it globally.
 Editor folders, OS metadata, swap files, local shell tooling.
 These rules follow you around without leaking into shared history.

-It's a small setup step, but it cleans up a surprising amount of noise.
-Your commits get narrower, your pull requests stop carrying personal workspace details, and your project .gitignore stays about the project.
+It is a small setup step, but it removes a surprising amount of noise.
+Your commits stay narrower, pull requests stop carrying personal workspace details, and project .gitignore files stay about the project.